-From September to May, Religious Education (RE) is offered to two age groups on the first and third Sundays of each of these months.
+From September to May, Religious Enrichment (RE) is offered to two age groups on the first and third Sundays of each of these months.

 Children from kindergarten through grade five first begin the morning in the church service with their family.
 After the “Story For All Ages,” children head off to the RE classrooms.
 All teaching is grounded in our UU Seven Principles.
 Kids even have their own simplified version.